What Foods Are Toxic for dogs?

 You see it on TV all the time, a dog eating leftover bones.

-However, what people don’t realize is how dangerous it is to feed a dog bones, especially when they’re not correctly processed and can perforate the bowel, causing an infection and possibly, death.
+However, what people don’t realize is how dangerous it is to feed a dog bones, especially when they’re not correctly processed.
+They can perforate the bowel and causing an infection and possibly, death.

 Cooking, frying, steaming, or smoking bones can make them more prone to splinter and hurt your dog’s esophagus, stomach or intestine.

 What bones can your dog eat?
 Raw bones are best, even if they have a little meat on them.
 There are also special bones you can buy for your dog that has been processed with chemicals that are not harmful,